American Jewish leaders are calling it a betrayal.

 They say that 17 months after achieving a historic agreement to provide a non-Orthodox space at Judaism’s holiest prayer site, Israeli Prime Minister Benjamin Netanyahu reneged in a Cabinet vote Sunday, effectively canceling the deal and caving to the interests of his charedi Orthodox coalition partners.

 Netanyahu disagrees.
 Far from killing the compromise, he believes the vote has given it new life.
 And far from betraying diaspora Jewry, he says the vote shows his concern for Jews around the world.

-In a lengthy conversation, an unnamed senior Israeli official gave some insight into Netanyahu’s defense of the vote freezing the 2016 Western Wall agreement: why he did it, what the vote leaves in place, and what it means moving forward.
+In a lengthy conversation, a unnamed senior Israeli official gave some insight into Netanyahu’s defense of the vote freezing the 2016 Western Wall agreement: why he did it, what the vote leaves in place and what it means moving forward.